-DC Water has certified completion to the United States, and the United e.
+DC Water has certified completion to the United States, and the United

 States has not contested DC Water's completion or compliance.

 The Consent Decree shall not terminate if, within 90 days of certification by DC 108.

 Water to the United States of compliance pursuant to this Section, the United States asserts in writing that full compliance has not been achieved, or seeks further specific information in order to evaluate DC Water's certification.
-If the United States disputes DC Water's full compliance, this Consent Decree shall remain in effect pending resolution of the dispute by the parties or the Court.
+If the United States disputes DC Water's full compliance, this Consent Decree shall remain in effect pending resolution of the dispute by the parties or the

+Court.

-109. Notwithstanding Paragraph 108 above, if DC Water submits a certification to the United States that it has completed all the requirements in Paragraph 107 above, and the United States does not respond on or before 90 days, DC Water may file a motion to the Court seeking termination of this Consent Decree.
+109. Notwithstanding Paragraph 108 above, if DC Water submits a certification to the termination of this Consent Decree.

+United States that it has completed all the requirements in Paragraph 107 above, and the United

+States does not respond on or before 90 days, DC Water may file a motion to the Court seeking undersigned representatives of the Settling Defendants certify that they are fully authorized to enter into the terms and conditions of this Consent Decree and to execute and legally bind such party to this document.